Pabs-Git/1.03.-Java-Collections/README.txt

 Open the project folder in your IDE (such as IntelliJ IDEA).
 Ensure that Java 8 or later is set as the SDK in your IDE.

-▶️ Execution

-Compiling and Running the Code: Once you have compiled the Java files, you can run them directly from the terminal.
-You will find the commands that you need to make the it run in each exercise folder.

 - Exercici 1
 Crea una classe anomenada Month amb un atribut "name" (que emmagatzemarà el nom del mes de l'any).
 Afegeix 11 objectes Month (cadascun amb el seu atribut diferent) en un ArrayList, a excepció de l'objecte amb atribut "Agost".
 Després, efectua la inserció en el lloc que correspon a aquest mes i demostra que l’ArrayList manté l'ordre correcte.